Kyoto, Japan | DIY Travel Guide

 kingtolentino.com is reader-supported.
 When you purchase through links on our site, I may earn an affiliate commission with no extra cost to you.
 This will help me run my website and channel to provide more content to everyone.

 The last city we visited in Japan was Kyoto.
 The cultural capital of Japan known for well-preserved traditional wooden houses, shrines, palaces and historic streets.
-We spent 4 days and 3 nights exploring Kyoto, during which we visited iconic tourists spots like: Arashiyama Bamboo Forest, Tenryu-ji Temple, Kinkaku-ji Temple, Ninenzaka and Sannenzaka, Fushimi Inari, Kyoto Imperial Palace, Nijo Castle and more.
+We spent 4 days and 3 nights exploring Kyoto, during which we visited iconic tourists spots like: Arashiyama Bamboo Forest, Tenryu-ji, Kinkaku-ji, Ninenzaka and Sannenzaka, Nishiki Market, Kyoto Imperial Palace, Nijo Castle and more.

 Coming from Tokyo, we reached Kyoto Station, early in the morning.